George Hudson: Eastern Counties Railway (ECR)

 During Hudson's time as chairman the ECR network expanded with the line from Ely North Junction to Peterborough opening on 14 January 1847 and from March to Wisbech on 3 May 1847.
 Later that year, on 17 August, the line from Cambridge to St Ives extending to March on 1 February 1848.
 On 2 October 1848 the line linking Maldon and Braintree opened.
-Also in 1848 the ECR took over operations on the Norfolk Railway and leased the Newmarket and Chesterford Railway from October (this had only opened the previous March).
+Also in 1848 the ECR took over operations on the Norfolk Railway and leased the Newmarket Railway from October (this had only opened the previous March).